Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 ### Handling deeplinks included in Campaign In-App messages

-A deeplink can be added to in-app messages delivered from Adobe Campaign.
-The link can be a website URL such as https://www.adobe.com or an app link which can be used to direct the user to a specific area of your app.
+A deeplink can be added to in-app messages that are delivered from Adobe Campaign.
+The link can be a website URL such as https://www.adobe.com or an app link, which can be used to direct the user to a specific area of your app.

 {% tabs %}
 {% tab title="Android" %}

 #### Handling in-app message deeplinks on Android

-Website URL's are handled without any further action by the app developer.
-If an in-app message is clicked through and contains a valid URL, the device's default web browser will redirect to the URL contained in the in-app notification payload's `url` key (for fullscreen and alert messages) or `adb_deeplink` key (for local and push notifications).
-App links present in the notification payload can be handled by setting up URL schemes in the app.
+Website URL's are handled without any additional action by the app developer.
+If an in-app message is clicked through and contains a valid URL, the device's default web browser will redirect to the URL contained in the in-app notification payload.
+The location of the URL differs for each notification type:

+- `url` key present in the alert message payload
+- `data-destination-url` present in the fullscreen message html code
+- `adb_deeplink` key present in the local or push notification payload

+To handle app links in the notification payload, you need to set up URL schemes in the app.
 For more information about setting URL schemes for Android, see [Create Deep Links to App Content](https://developer.android.com/training/app-links/deep-linking).

 {% endtab %}